SublimeText/LaTeXTools/README.markdown

 **NOTE**: due to the change in the build system, I had to overhaul the preferences settings.
 Please **read this** before proceeding any further:

 * From now on, LaTeXTools will use a single settings file, called `LaTeXTools.sublime-settings`, which *must* exist in the `User` directory.
 By this I mean that LaTeXTools *will not work* until you have a proper `LaTeXTools.sublime-settings` file in the `User` directory.
 * Because of this, LaTeXtools provides an easy way to create it, and even *automagically* migrate your settings from any old `LaTeXTools Preferences.sublime-settings` file you may have.
-Launch Sublime Text, open the Sublime Text console (key combo: `Ctrl+backtick` on all platforms) and type `sublime.run_command("latextools_migrate")`.
+In Sublime Text, open the command palette from the Tools menu and search for "LaTeXTools: Reconfigure and migrate settings".
+You can also invoke the "Reconfigure LaTeXTools and migrate settings" item from the Preferences, Package Settings, LaTeXTools menu.
 That's it!
 * The old settings file, `LaTeXTools Preferences.sublime-settings`, will no longer be honored.
 * The `LaTeX.sublime-build` file is now for *internal use only*.
 Do *not* modify it!
 If you have a customized copy in `User`, delete it (but do *not* delete the original in the `LaTeXTools` directory--that is needed for Sublime Text's own build functionality, which this plugin relies on, for now).